qosf/statutes/volunteer_titles.md

 on the [QOSF website](https://qosf.org).
 As of March 2021, we have four core team members at QOSF: [Michał Stęchły](https://github.com/mstechly), [Maggie Li](https://github.com/lzylili), [Tomáš Babej](https://github.com/tbabej) and [Mark Fingerhuth](https://github.com/markf94).

+### Volunteer
+This title applies to people who're helping QOSF with it's various initiatives, but are not members of the Core Team.
+This implies active involvement and working in close collaboration with the members of the Core Team.

 ### Mentor
 This title applies to all people that have been or still are mentors in the QOSF mentorship program.
 This title implies that this person has dedicated a